aavilahe/infstats_calc/README.md

 ## infCalc.py ##

-infCalc.py is simple tool that calculates various information-based statistics for pairs of columns between two protein alignments.
+infCalc.py is simple script that calculates various information-based statistics for pairs of columns between two protein alignments.